Hitachi Adaptable Modular Storage 2000: SAS Architecture

 SAS (Serial Attached SCSI) is the interface architecture used to transmit data from the storage controllers to the disk drives in the Adaptable Modular Storage 2000 family.
-The SAS interface is a full duplex, point-to-point architecture with up to 9600MB/sec of total system bandwidth and up to 32 links available for concurrent I/O activity.
+The SAS interface is a full duplex, point-to-point architecture with up to 9600 MB/sec of total system bandwidth and up to 32 links available for concurrent I/O activity.
 This design eliminates FC Loop arbitration resulting in better performance and enables improved end user troubleshooting by detecting and displaying failed drives automatically.

 Additional Features

 The AMS 2000 family of storage systems includes Hitachi Dynamic Provisioning software, which provides proprietary automatic optimized wide striping of data across all available disks.
 It enables storage to be provisioned when the application actually requires it, rather than at allocation time.

-The storage capacity of the Hitachi Adaptable Modular Storage 2000 family scales to 1,417TB.
+The storage capacity of the Hitachi Adaptable Modular Storage 2000 family scales to 1,417 TB.
 With the bandwidth provided by the SAS architecture, performance continues to increase as more drives are added to the system.

 All models of the Hitachi Adaptable Modular Storage 2000 family support host path failover, fully redundant, hot swappable components, online microcode updates and mirrored cache with battery backup.
 The active-active controllers include automatic failover.

 Advanced security capabilities include Hitachi Data Retention Utility software with its “write once, read many” (WORM) feature that protects data from overwrites or erasures for long periods of time.
 System management access limits authorization to change the system.
 System audit logging records all system changes.
 Communications between the management software and storage are encrypted.

 The AMS 2000 family lets you choose drives to meet your business needs: